Air-Rail Link: Maglev

 Initial feasibility studies for a link from the airport to the railway station and exhibition centre were started in 1979 by the owners of the airport at that time, West Midlands County Council.
+Decision makers were opposed to the construction of a conventional railway to meet this need.
 The selected solution was based on experimental work commissioned by the British government at the British Rail Research Division laboratory at Derby.
-Contracts were awarded in 1981 to a consortium of GEC, Balfour Beatty, Brush Electrical Machines and Metro-Cammell under the name "People Mover Group", along with John Laing.
-The carriages were manufactured by Metro-Cammell at its Washwood Heath plant.
-The system was opened on 16 August 1984.
+During 1981, contracts were awarded to a consortium of GEC, Balfour Beatty, Brush Electrical Machines and Metro-Cammell under the name "People Mover Group", along with John Laing.